jmettraux/aachen/src/cae__background.md

 <!-- .background -->
 ### Wanderer

 An outlaw or an unprotected foreigner.
+At some point the character "branched out".

 <!-- clear -->

 <!-- .background -->
 | 2                | d6 | Growth      | d8 | Learning   |